Impossible (Kanye West song): Composition

 Vocals from "It's Impossible" by New Birth are sampled throughout the track.
-West didn't contribute to the production whatsoever, since the song was solely produced by Michael Giacchino, who composed all of the soundtrack for the film.
+West claimed the track took "50 hours" to produce.

 Critical reception

 "Impossible" was placed on a list of '20 Horrible Songs Made By Great Rappers' that Al Shipley of Complex published in 2013.
 Jonathan Ringen of Rolling Stone rated the song two out of five stars and elaborated by writing: "It doesn't quite work: The skittering beat never settles into a groove, and the rhymes never explain what, exactly, is supposed to be so impossible."